zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades.md

 ```

-<a name="introduction-dynamically-displaying-notice-ui"></a>
+<a name="blades-dynamically-displaying-notice-ui"></a>
 ### Dynamically displaying Notice UI

-You can set your blade to Notice UI using **enableNotice** member of the blade container.
+You can set the blade to the Notice UI using `enableNotice` member of the blade container.
+The code that describes how to set the blade is located at  `<dir>Client/V1/Blades/DynamicNotice/ViewModels/DynamicNoticeViewModels.ts`.

-This can be done statically (e.g. in the constructor) or dynamically.
-In the example below, the blade is set to Notice UI if the **id** input parameter has a given value.
+Enabling the blade can be done statically with the constructor, or it can be done dynamically.
+In the following example, the blade is set to Notice UI if the **id** input parameter has a specific value.

 ```typescript